Spiri0/Threejs-WebGPU-IFFT-Ocean-V1/README.md

 # Threejs-WebGPU-IFFT-Ocean-V1

-This is the first version of my threejs webGPU oceans.
+This is the first version of my threejs webGPU ocean.
 There is still a lot to do but also a lot has already been achieved.

 The camera can be moved using arrow keys and WASD